The BSocSc is a three-year course. Students take three subjects in first year, and two subjects in second and third

 Bachelor of Social Science (BSocSc) Brochure

-The Bachelor of Social Science (Community and Youth Work) is a programme at Maynooth University which provides both academic and professional education and training in community & youth work.
+The Bachelor of Social Science, Community and Youth Work (BCYW) is a programme at Maynooth University which provides both academic and professional education and training in community & youth work.

-Full-time and part-time applications must be made through the Central Applications Office (CAO).
-Closing date February 1st 2022.
+Applications for the next full-time programme (MH116), starting in September 2024 must be made through the Central Applications Office (CAO).
+Closing date February 1st 2024.

 All applicants should have relevant experience in youth work and/or community work or associated fields.

 The concept of ‘Civic Engagement’ includes activity for the good of society or of particular communities, not normally for financial reward, and voluntarily entered into by the student and the organisation.
 The Department of Applied Social Studies, offers an optional Civic Engagement Initiative (CEI) module for students in the Bachelor of Social Science degree (BSocSc) and a mandatory professional development module for students on the B.A.
 Applied Social Studies (BAASS) with a Civic Engagement component.